By Jonathan Stempel and Michael Erman

 NEW YORK Dec 11 Berkshire Hathaway Inc's

-BNSF Railway Co moved Chief Executive Matthew Rose to
+BNSF Railway Co has moved Chief Executive Matthew Rose

-an executive chairman role, renewing speculation that he may be
+to an executive chairman role, renewing speculation he might be

 in line to replace Warren Buffett at Berkshire's helm.

-As executive chairman, Rose, 54, will work on activities
+As executive chairman, Rose, 54, will work on organizational

 Carl Ice, 57, will replace Rose as chief executive at the